-Our fifth AGM will take place on 30 April 2018 at 2:30 pm at the offices of the Investment Manager.
+Our AGM will take place at 2.00 pm on Friday 26 April 2019 at the office of the Investment Manager.
 Details of the formal business of the meeting are set out in a separate circular which is sent to shareholders with the Annual Report.
-We look forward to meeting shareholders on that occasion.
+We look forward to meeting with shareholders on that occasion.